 Dan Savage once pointed out an inversion of this trope.
 He had advised someone to beware of entering a relationship with a much older man, and a woman married to a much older man sent him a Strongly Worded Letter about how wonderful her own husband was.
 His response; "My boyfriend is tall, blond, in his thirties, and he's not a cannibal.
 Going by your logic, we'd have to conclude that Jeffrey Dahmer, who was tall, blond, and in his thirties, wasn't a cannibal either."

 A Southern California newsletter (and a fairly reputable one, believe it or not) protested the special 150th-anniversary edition of Karl Marx and Friedrich Engel's The Communist Manifesto that was published in 1998.
 The article accused the book of having caused millions of deaths, and likened its rerelease to a new publishing of Mein Kampf.
-Which is unfair - Marx and Engels, whatever their flaws as theorists, and however many deaths their ideas caused (with or without their original intentions), were serious-minded researchers who had carefully observed industrial society, not angry war veterans lashing out at imaginary villains.
+Which is unfair - Marx and Engels, whatever their flaws as theorists, and however many deaths their ideas caused (with or without their original intentions), were reasonably upset with very real suffering and injustice they had observed in industrial society, criticized the people who could reasonably be held responsible for this and suggested a solution that had not yet been demonstrated unrealistic.
+Hitler was an angry war veteran lashing out at the imagined villainy of some groups of people and not suggesting anything more constructive than killing or incarcerating these groups.

 It should be noted that Mein Kampf has also been republished several times over the years, at least in countries that haven't outright banned it.

 This might have been part of the rationale behind various left wing Hollywood celebrities trying to excuse what Roman Polanski did.
 Most of Polanski's most vocal critics tended to be conservatives and right-wingers and other sorts of people these celebrities despised.
 Thus, even though most of them undoubtedly knew that what Polanski did was wrong, and despite the fact that many left-wing celebrities (such as Jon Stewart and Bill Maher) condemned what Polanski did, they still felt the impulse to chime in on his side for fear of being associated with "those people."